 Overbidding functions much like an auction, with the court starting the bidding process at a percentage above the presented offer.
 The court will then accept the best offer and confirm the sale at the hearing.

 Once the funds from the property sale are deposited in the estate account, they may be used to pay debts against the estate, such as taxes and creditor claims.
-Any remaining funds will be distributed to the beneficiaries of the estate at the closing of the estate.
+Any remaining funds will be distributed to the beneficiaries at the closing of the estate.

-The final accounting is a detailed report that will show the documentation of all legal and financial transactions that took place during the administration of the estate.
+The final accounting is a detailed report that shows all legal and financial transactions that took place during the administration of the estate.
 This report will include the formal inventory, records that show any debt claims paid, and all the documentation from the house sale.

 When you receive a probate inheritance, the complicated probate process has the potential to deepen and extend the grief as the proceedings drag on.
-But if you assemble an expert team of probate professionals, you can say goodbye to your dearly departed with grace and dignity.
+But with an expert team of probate professionals by your side, you’ll be set up for a successful probate home sale.